-Like RAM of a computer, VRAM plays a significant role in the performance of the system.
+Like the system RAM of a laptop or a desktop computer, VRAM plays a significant role in the performance of the system.
 For a computer to run properly and handle heavier tasks, a minimum amount of VRAM is essential.
-But whereas increasing RAM only means buying more of it, we can increase the VRAM of a computer from the system itself.
+But whereas increasing system RAM only means buying more of it, we can increase the VRAM or video RAM of a laptop computer from the system itself.
+But how to upgrade VRAM?
 In this article, we’re going to discuss how to increase VRAM on Windows 10.

 What is VRAM

 VRAM or, Video RAM is a type of memory that stores display information given by the operating system to show them to the monitor.
 It differs from the traditional RAM and is responsible for displaying the graphical details.
-Just as RAM shortage makes the computer perform poorly, a shortage of VRAM can affect performance too.
-Knowing how to increase VRAM can come in handy if you’re suffering in low video memory issues.
+Just as system RAM shortage makes the laptop computer perform poorly, a shortage or insufficient VRAM capacity can affect performance too.
+So, increasing sufficient VRAM will improve performance obviously.
+Knowing how to increase video RAM can come in handy if you’re suffering from low system video memory issues.

 For normal tasks like running office applications, a computer with low VRAM can perform just fine.
 But for more graphically intensive applications like multimedia streaming, heavy browsing, graphics design, and gaming, more VRAM is required.
 Modern games often require dedicated graphics cards to run properly.
 Beforehand, you should check your graphics card and its VRAM.
 But external graphics card VRAM is constant, and can’t be changed.
-Whereas the VRAM of integrated graphics (IGP) of computers is changeable.
+Whereas the VRAM settings of integrated graphics (IGP) of computers are changeable.
+So, you can easily increase the dedicated video memory of your system.

 How Increasing VRAM Works

-Integrated graphics like Intel HD Graphics, use a portion of system memory as VRAM.
-This GPU comes pre-loaded with the processor.
-Though integrated graphics fall short on running heavy games, it is sufficient for most of the works.
-By following some steps, we are going to increase the amount of RAM that will be solely dedicated as VRAM, and thus the VRAM will increase.
+Integrated GPU or graphics card (not dedicated GPU) like Intel HD Graphics, use a portion of system memory as VRAM.
+This GPU comes pre-loaded with the processor or CPU.
+Though an integrated graphics card falls short on running heavy games, it is sufficient for most of the works.
+By following some steps, we are going to increase the amount of RAM that will be solely dedicated as VRAM means dedicated VRAM, and thus the allocated VRAM will increase.
+It will increase VRAM intel HD graphics of your computer.
+To increase graphics memory, follow the next sections to change video RAM and as well as get more VRAM.

 There are 2 easy methods of increasing VRAM.
+But how to increase dedicated video RAM or memory in intel HD graphics?
 Your graphics drivers should be updated properly.
 You can do it from your BIOS, or from the Registry Editor.

 There are different ways to launch the BIOS menu.
 Turn off your computer, then turn it on while repeatedly pressing the Delete key.
 You can try the F2 or F10 key too.
-In the BIOS menu, go to the Graphics Configuration settings, usually located in the Advanced tab.
+In the BIOS menu, go to the Graphics Configuration settings to change VRAM in BIOS, usually located in the Advanced tab.

-Here, you should be able to find the DVMT pre-allocated option, or something close.
+Here, you should be able to find the DVMT pre allocated option, or something close to DVMT pre-allocated.
 In this option, you can set your VRAM in megabytes.
 Then save the configuration and exit.
 After starting the computer, you can check the Display Settings again and you should see your VRAM increased.

 From the Registry Editor